mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 ---

-A Morse function with unique local minimum can be non-convex, but the only ''difficulty'' are strict saddle points.
+As we discussed earlier,
-Furthermore, we can weaken this assumption \[LE20, Assumption 3.3\].
+perturbation helps gradient descent escape saddle points, therefore this result is very intuitive.
-While this result is very intuitive, deriving a quantitative bound is completely non-trivial.
+However, deriving a quantitative bound is completely non-trivial.
 We remark that for non-convex potentials, most approaches to establishing a Poincar&eacute; inequality will yield exponentially poor dependence on both $$\beta$$ and $$d$$.